Lier-l/tyu-t.github.io/_posts/2020-05-8-she-came-to-me-again.md

 ## as exacted

 As expected, she came to me again.
-It is obviously to see that she do not want to broke up with me.
-I really do not want to see her like this because I am afraid that I can not help holding her.
+It is obviously to see that she do not want to break up with me.
+I really do not want to see her like this because I am afraid that I can not help going back and holding her in my arm.
 But on the other hand I do not think we will be together forever.
 After careful consideration, I found that every we quarreled, there were only a few reasons.
 Every time I fantasize that I can solve problems.
 But there is no doubt that the huge differences between us are very difficult to overcome.
 I do not think one more time will solve the problem.

 ## what is unexpected